jseb2520/auto_bitacora/README.md

 # Auto Bitacora

-A Node.js microservice that fetches Binance transactions for the current day, stores them in MongoDB, and syncs them to Google Sheets.
-The service also provides a webhook endpoint for real-time updates from Binance.
+A Node.js microservice that fetches cryptocurrency transactions from multiple platforms (Binance, Revolut, and Kraken) for the current day, stores them in MongoDB, and syncs them to Google Sheets.
+The service also provides webhook endpoints for real-time updates from all supported platforms.

 ## Features

-- Daily fetching of Binance transactions
+- Daily fetching of cryptocurrency transactions from multiple platforms:
+  - Binance
+  - Revolut
+  - Kraken
 - Persistent storage in MongoDB
 - Synchronization with Google Sheets
-- Webhook endpoint for real-time transaction updates
+- Webhook endpoints for real-time transaction updates
 - Scheduled tasks using node-cron

 ## Prerequisites